Immediate need care fee payment plans

 - you don’t need to pay for care immediately

-- you think you may only need care temporarily
+- you think you might only need care temporarily

 - you might want your money back in the future